fperezgamonal/faldoi-ipol/scripts_python/README.txt

 		-res_path	relative path (w.r.t. 'scripts_python') to store the results.
 				Def.value = '../Results/'.
 Other: '../Results/sift/middlebury/test1/'

+		-fb_thresh  threshold for the forward-backward pruning.
+This value must be > 0.
+					Smaller values imply a stricter pruning, larger values yield a coarser prunning (more "permissive").
+				Def. value = 0.45 for SIFT, 13 for DeepMatching.
+Values selected as those that produce the minimum EPEall for the whole training dataset MPI-Sintel (Final + clean).
+Other tests may be necessary to select the best overall and using other source of images may completely change the optimal value too.

+		-partial_res whether or not to save intermediate results from local step.
+				Def. value = 0 (do not save them).
+If this value is set to 1, the results are stored at: "../Results/Partial_results/'.

 	2. Specific parameters (those related to the matching algorithm):
 		2.1.
 SIFT (faldoi_sift.py)